 The dark side of the moon

 Following the adventures of the last game, Luigi has retired while the professor now works in a valley filled with spooky mansions.
-However, the valley is protected by The Dark Moon, which keeps the ghosts passive and friendly.
+The valley is protected by The Dark Moon, which keeps the local ghosts passive and friendly.
 King Boo won’t stand for this and shatters the moon into many pieces, forcing E. Gadd to flee as the ghosts become frenzied.

 Luigi is then quickly called up to help, even though it’s been a while since he last saw action.
 E. Gadd will remain in the hide-out to do research while Luigi must venture to each of the mansions in the valley to retrieve a piece of the Dark Moon.
 It’s an okay story for the game, but it feels a lot less personal than in the original.
 The first game saw Luigi overcome his fears to save his dear brother, whereas here he is just sorting out a ghost-related mess for the professor.

 The story is more episodically told with each mansion having five missions and a boss-fight at the end.
 A mission typically takes about 20 minutes, which I find a bit annoying.
 Luigi’s Mansion also had separate acts, but had significantly more uninterrupted gameplay.
 Dark Moon keeps taking you out of the game to give you the smallest of plot updates and then send you back in.
 You are never permitted to lose yourself in the experience of playing the game.

 Story score: 4/10

 E. Gadd is a questionable inventor